In summer, your lawn serves as the welcome mat for pool parties, barbecues and Fourth of July celebrations.

-Homeowners may want to go ahead and get a preventative schedule of fungicide applications in place before the weather turns, he said, because it just takes one change in the weather and it’s too late.
+Homeowners may want to go ahead and get a preventive schedule of fungicide applications in place before the weather turns, he said, because it just takes one change in the weather and it’s too late.

 This is especially important with summer patch, Patton explained, a disease that attacks bluegrass more than fescue, but one that takes hold around May though doesn’t show symptoms until the hot weather stress kicks in around July.

 Normal fungicide only lasts about three to four weeks, he added, depending on the product, so your fungicide application schedule could stretch into July or even August.
 It won’t be just a one-and-done.

 “Unfortunately, a lot of times cultural practices fail,” Patton said.
 So if you have a history of brown patch, you’ll want to take some preventive measures.

 A good strategy is to not wait for those weather conditions that favor brown patch, but to go ahead and treat your lawn with fungicide starting in the spring.